 How Can I Prevent Carbon Monoxide Poisoning?

-- Ensure that all gas burning appliances in your home, including the stove, furnace, and dryer are installed according to building codes and the manufacturer’s instructions.
+- Ensure all gas-burning appliances in your home, including the stove, furnace, and dryer, are installed according to building codes and the manufacturer’s instructions.

 - Have all heating equipment inspected and maintained regularly.

 - Do not install or use any equipment with a gasoline engine within a closed space.

 - Do not leave a car running in the garage, even if it is well-ventilated.

 - Some people use aluminum foil to cover the bottom of an oil or gas furnace.
 Avoid this because it can block airflow and produce carbon monoxide.

 - Never use fuel-burning camping equipment inside a garage, vehicle, tent, or enclosed area.
 If you must use this equipment inside your home at any time, read the instructions and follow them correctly.

 - Avoid burning charcoal within enclosed spaces.